Canada's Enbridge fears year-long delay to Mainline change from CNRL

 “Such delay might benefit CNRL by providing more time for it to sort out its transportation options,” Enbridge said in its filing, noting expansions planned for the rival Trans Mountain and Keystone XL pipelines.
 “But the conclusion of the regulatory process should not be delayed to suit the commercial interests of CNRL.”

+CNRL noted in its letter last week that changing the Mainline’s common carrier status is unprecedented and carried “potential harm” to Canadian oil producers.

+Meanwhile, Yu said the best-case scenario for its proposed Line 3 replacement project is to obtain all permits needed in Minnesota in time to start construction in summer.
+Construction of the long-delayed Line 3, which is part of the Mainline, would take six to nine months, he said.

-Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Chizu Nomiyama and Richard Chang
+Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Richard Chang and Grant McCool